Bitcoin-Calendar/calendar-bot/README.md

     docker-compose build
     ```

 The `docker-compose.yml` file defines production services (`nostr-bot-en`, `nostr-bot-ru`) for scheduled runs and test services (`nostr-bot-en-test`, `nostr-bot-ru-test`) for manual testing.
-All services use the same built image but different command parameters and environment variable expectations for keys.
+All services use the same built image but are configured with different environment variables (like `BOT_PROCESSING_LANGUAGE`) and command parameters (for Nostr private key environment variable names) to control their behavior.

 <details>
-<summary>Legacy Manual Setup (Without Docker)</summary>
+<summary>Legacy Manual Setup (Without Docker - Deprecated)</summary>

+This method is no longer recommended as the primary way to run the bot due to the API-driven nature and Docker-first approach for managing configurations like `BOT_PROCESSING_LANGUAGE`.

 1. **Clone the repository**
    ```bash